Get started with Fortnox ↔ HubSpot

 Release notes — Fortnox price lists & multi-currency product prices

-Syncing invoices to deals
+Syncing invoices to HubSpot (deals or Invoices)

 First time setup: